1. What Zamadol is and what it is used for

 Zamadol may cause drowsiness, particularly if taken with alcohol, anti-histamines and other medicines that may cause drowsiness.
 Do not drive or operate heavy machinery unless you know how Zamadol affects you.

-Always take Zamadol exactly as your doctor has told you.
+Always use Zamadol exactly as your doctor has told you.
 You should check with your doctor or pharmacist if you are not sure.

-The usual dose is 1 or 2 capsules every 4 to 6 hours.
+The usual dose is 50 mg (1ml) or 100 mg (2 ml) every 4 to 6 hours.
+Intravenous injections should be given slowly over 2-3 minutes.

-Over 12 years – as for adults (see above).
-Under 12 years – Zamadol should not be taken by children under 12.
+Under 12 years – Zamadol should not be given to children under 12.

 Dosage for elderly patients: